 Here you can find answers to some of our most frequently asked questions.

-To apply to the Sustainability Science Masters program, you must complete our online application.
+To apply to the Sustainability Science Masters program, you must complete the UMass Graduate School's online application.
 In addition, prospective students need to submit two letters of recommendation, official transcripts, a personal statement, and resume.
 International students are required to submit TOEFL or IELTS scores.
-As of 2015, submitting GREs scores is optional.
-Applicants are encouraged to submit scores if they feel it will make a more compelling case for admission, but there is no requirement to submit GREs.
+Submitting GRE scores is optional, although applicants are encouraged to submit scores if they feel it will make a more compelling case for admission.

-As of 2015, applicants are no longer required to submit GRE scores.
-If you feel your GRE scores help reflect your academic ability you are encouraged to submit them, but there is no requirement.
+Applicants are not required to submit GRE scores.
+If you feel your GRE scores help reflect your academic ability you are encouraged to submit them.
 Additionally, there is no magic GRE score that we are looking for.
 Generally, a high score might help an applicant whose previous academic record was not as strong, but a low score won't hurt an otherwise qualified applicant.

 Generally students have at least a 3.0 GPA, and the average for admission to graduate programs across campus is 3.3.
 However we don't have a specific hard cutoff when we assess applications.
 We try to form a complete picture of applicants and the GPA is one component of that.